 Most manufacturers indicate that their batteries can last for up 12 hours powering your home when the solar battery is fully charged.
 However, this varies with different users.

-- Lithium-ion batteries also have a capability to last longer than other types of solar batteries.
+• Lithium-ion batteries also have the capability to last longer than other types of solar batteries.

 These are just a few instances where the time a solar battery can last.
 You can check on other factors that affect how long your solar battery will last.